Because of plans to create a national cryptocurrency the President of Marshal Islands is facing a challenge

 Problems besides the national cryptocurrency issuance plan

 Opposition to the current president, the only female president in the Pacific, is led by former Marshall Islands president Casten Nemra.
-In addition to showing mistrust to the president because of the plan to bring the national cryptocurrency into circulation, Nemra accuses Hilda Heine of undermining the sovereignty of the island nation.
+In addition to showing mistrust to the President of Marshal Islands because of the plan to bring the national cryptocurrency into circulation, Nemra accuses Hilda Heine of undermining the sovereignty of the island nation.
 This is explained by the fact that President Heine supported the transformation of one of the atolls into an offshore zone, in which China is interested.

 After the United States of America conducted nuclear tests at Marshall in the middle of the 20th century, the United States created the Marshall Islands Trust Fund to compensate damage to citizens of an island nation affected by radiation.
 A billion dollars was lost from this fund, and the incident was not investigated, in connection with which Kasten Nemra also accused the Heine government of the absence of the results of this investigation.